ergo/ziggurat_foundations/README.md

 Top layer to make authentication, resource ownership and permission management fast, simple and easy.
-In summary, Ziggurat Foundations (Zigg), is a set of framework agnostic set of sqlalchemy classes.
+In summary, Ziggurat Foundations (Zigg), is a set of framework agnostic set of SQLAalchemy classes, so it can be used with Flask, Pyramid or other popular frameworks.
 It is the perfect solution for handling complex login and user management systems, from e-commerce systems, to private intranets or large (and small) CMS systems.
 It can easily be extended to support any additional features you may need (explained further in the documentation)